How Much Will SAP S/4HANA Implementation Really Cost You?

 Downtime Costs

-In the migration process, downtime of the system may interfere with the operations and income.
+In the migration process, downtime of the system may interfere with operations and income.

 Internal Resource Allocation